ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Learn more about the basics of cancer surgery.

 Stereotactic radiation therapy.
 Stereotactic radiation therapy is a type of external-bean radiation therapy that may be used if a tumor has spread to the liver or lungs.
 This type of radiation therapy delivers a large, precise radiation dose to a small area.
-This technique can help spare the liver and lung tissue that might be removed during surgery.
+This technique can help avoid removing parts of the liver and lung tissue that might be removed during surgery.
 However, not all cancers that have spread to the liver or lungs can be treated in this way.

 Other types of radiation therapy.
 For some people, specialized radiation therapy techniques, such as intraoperative radiation therapy or brachytherapy, may help get rid of small areas of cancer that could not be removed with surgery.